abbas99-hub/abbas99-hub/README.md

   - Extracted insights from website clickstream data, resulting in a 30% improvement in decision-making.
   - Delivered an A/B Testing tool to test the impact of different training programs on employee skills acquisition, job performance, and satisfaction.
 Techniques used: Hypothesis Testing, T-Test, Chi-Square Test, P-Value, Normal Distribution.
   - Presented findings to optimize the website user experience and increased conversion rate by 15%, by creating an interactive dashboard.
+  - Performed cohort analysis for customer retention, which resulted in 40% of customers from Q1 remaining active after nine months.
   - Tools used: Python, SQL, PowerBI, VBA, Data Modeling, Descriptive Statistics, Alteryx, and MS Excel.

 ## 📚 Languages & Tools